6 Options for Activities During Aftercare

-- Paced breathing – Paced breathing involves breathing in for a specific number of seconds and breathing out for a specific number of seconds.
+- Paced breathing – Paced breathing involves breathing in for a specific number of seconds and breathing out for a particular number of seconds.
 Individuals can choose the timing that works best for them, but the exhale should be longer than the inhale.

-Meditation is an exercise that involves focusing on the connection between the mind and the body in order to induce feelings of serenity and relaxation.
+Meditation is an exercise that involves focusing on the connection between the mind and the body to induce feelings of serenity and relaxation.

-- Fewer symptoms of depression.
+- fewer symptoms of depression

-- Enhanced stress management skills.
+- enhanced stress management skills

-- Relief from anxiety.
+- relief from anxiety

-- Fewer symptoms of pain.
+- fewer symptoms of pain

-- Better immune system function.
+- better immune system function

-- Lower blood pressure.
+- lower blood pressure

 Throughout this process, the individual is encouraged to keep an open mind but not to focus significant attention on any external sensation or thought that enters the mind.

-Group Therapy and Alumni Groups
+- Group Therapy and Alumni Groups

 Most people who have completed rehab will have participated in group therapy during the program.
 However, continuing to participate in alumni sharing sessions after the program ends can help the individual to remain sober and maintain a social support system.

 Some of the benefits of participating in meetings include:

-- A chance to interact with other people and improve social and communication skills.
+- a chance to interact with other people and improve social and communication skills

-- A reminder that the individual is not alone in his or her struggles with addiction and recovery.
+- a reminder that the individual is not alone in his or her struggles with addiction and recovery

-- An opportunity to talk about issues that impede recovery and work through them effectively.
+- an opportunity to talk about issues that impede recovery and work through them effectively

-- The ability to learn from others who have been in recovery longer, which can improve coping skills and reduce the risk of relapse.
+- the ability to learn from others who have been in recovery longer, which can improve coping skills and reduce the risk of relapse

-- Improved self-esteem and confidence in the ability to stay sober because of solidarity and support from other members of the group.
+- improved self-esteem and confidence in the ability to stay sober because of solidarity and support from other members of the group

 Different types of group therapy exist to meet the needs of different individuals.
 Some of the most common types of group therapy include: